oJshua/solana/docs/src/developing/clients/jsonrpc-api.md

 ### getLargestAccounts

-Returns the 20 largest accounts, by lamport balance
+Returns the 20 largest accounts, by lamport balance (results may be cached up to two hours)

 #### Parameters: